 If you want to get things moving along at a smooth, steady, and immediate pace, look to Touro University Worldwide.
 You can achieve a Doctor of Psychology in Human and Organizational Psychology without any residency requirements at all.
 This degree focuses much less on the clinical side of things and much more on the strategic ways to improve motivation and productivity in the professional workplace.

-This program is considered a PsyD, instead of a PhD, due to its lack of residential research requirements.
+This program is considered a PsyD instead of a PhD due to its lack of residential research requirements.
 It still follows the scholar-practitioner model.
 In place of a heavy practicum experience, the curriculum is structured to include required courses in research and theory that lead to a personalized dissertation.
-The dissertation is done on a personally-chosen topic.
+The dissertation is on a personally chosen topic.

-Plenty of research methods still come into for the PsyD, but are structured in a way that can make it more applicable to professional settings.
+Plenty of research methods still come into the PsyD, but are structured in a way that can make them more applicable to professional settings.
 A total of 30 semester credits are dedicated to the core curriculum, which includes everything from Qualitative Research Methods to Applied Social Psychology.

 This program does not lead to licensure.
 Instead, you’ll be ready to advance your professional career with the display of evidence-based solutions to a technologically-advanced world.